ZiarZer/Zombie/README.md

 ## How to use
 The simplest way of using Zombie is to run `zombie file.bf`, which will interprete the BrainFuck code contained in `file.bf` with an allocated array of 100 bytes by default.\
-If you want to decide of the size of the array, you can add the wanted size to the parameters.
-For example, if you wanted an array of 10 bytes, you should run `zombie file.bf 10`.
+If you want to decide of the size of the array, you can use the `--arraysize` or `-a` option.
+For example, if you wanted an array of 10 bytes, you should run `zombie file.bf -a 10`.

 When interpreting the `,` command, inputs will be read from the standard input stream, so you can either type them as the program executes, or use a pipe to use another program's output as input:
 ```bash